usnistgov/FIPS201/_Appendix/glossary.md

 Cryptographic Key (Key)
 : A parameter used in conjunction with a cryptographic algorithm that determines the specific operation of that algorithm.

-E-Authentication Assurance Level
-: A measure of trust or confidence in an authentication mechanism defined in [[OMB0404]](references.md#ref-OMB0404) and [[SP 800-63]](references.md#ref-SP-800-63)  in terms of four levels:
-	- Level 1: LITTLE OR NO confidence
-	- Level 2: SOME confidence
-	- Level 3: HIGH confidence
-	- Level 4: VERY HIGH confidence

 Enrollment
 : See "Identity Registration."